War of 17–92: Casselberry v. Fern Park

 How did the city carry out any of its responsibilities without taxes?
 Everything was accomplished by volunteer labor, state refund from the cigarette tax, covered by one of the Casselberry family’s many business enterprises, or they’d simply pass the hat and ask for donations from residents.

 But, to be sure, this tax-free banner was a calculated move.
-For one, he got rich on the brisk real estate sales of those eager to live in a tax free zone.
+For one, he got rich on the brisk real estate sales of those eager to live in a tax-free zone.
 Secondly, Casselberry’s lack of a real budget made it effectively beholden to Hibbard.
-Consequently, in its first few decades of life, Casselberry was essentially a company town.
+Consequently, in its first few decades, Casselberry was essentially a company town.
 Hibbard earned the title “King of Casselberry.”

-The Casselberry family owned the majority of the land: residential lots, business district, and thousands of undeveloped acres.
+The Casselberry family owned the majority of the land: residential lots, the business district, and thousands of undeveloped acres.
 They owned the utilities, water, garbage collection, construction, and road building.
-Most businesses were tenants in Casselberry owned buildings.
+Most businesses were tenants in Casselberry-owned buildings.
 The Casselberry family occupied many positions of power in government, religious and social groups.
 Those that they didn’t hold directly were controlled by proxy.

 But besides all that, the tax-free status made Hibbard Casselberry the exact opposite of Gordon Barnett — who had intended to tax residents in his failed incorporation of Fern Park.
 By agreeing to annex into Casselberry, owners were told they were protecting themselves against annexation by Longwood or Altamonte Springs… or the “inevitable” incorporation of Fern Park.